couchbaselabs/agent-catalog/docs/story.md

 4. a tool to add a new label to the label store, and
 5. a tool to attach a label to a ticket.

-Because Rosetta integrates nicely with Couchbase, we will use Couchbase to store our tickets, labels, and the ticket-to- label mapping (a process that is out of the scope of this article, but is traditional database design that Couchbase enables).
+Because Agent Catalog integrates nicely with Couchbase, we will use Couchbase to store our tickets, labels, and the ticket-to- label mapping (a process that is out of the scope of this article, but is traditional database design that Couchbase enables).
 For our specific problem, we will consider the following Couchbase collections with the following schemas (in the bucket `Rosetta` and the scope `Support`):